nbuggia/baron-blog/README.md

 	$ less config.ru

-There are many bells and whistles available for your blog, most of them can be set from inside <code>config.ru</code>.
+There are many bells and whistles available for your blog, most of them can be set from inside <a href="https://github.com/nbuggia/baron-blog/blob/master/config.ru">config.ru</a>.
 The file is well documented for all the options.

 The other big customization route is to hack the theme to either make your own, or to just modify it the way you'd like.
 Check out the